Wilf O'Reilly: Speed skating career

 O'Reilly won two gold medals in the 500 metres and 1000 metres at the 1988 Winter Olympics in Calgary, but was denied full Olympic acclamation because short track speed skating was just a demonstration event that year.
 O'Reilly won the overall World Championship title in Sydney in 1991.

 O'Reilly had a disastrous 1994 Olympics in Lillehammer where he crashed out of both the 500 metres and 1000 metres, protesting about being forced to race with a damaged blade.

 He was honoured by TeamGB by being given the flag bearer role at the 1994 Olympics Closing Ceremony.

 Commentating

 O'Reilly commentated alongside Hugh Porter for BBC Sport on Speed skating at the Winter Olympics in both 2010 in Vancouver and 2014 in Sochi, and partnered Simon Brotherton in both 2018 in PyeongChang, and 2022 in Beijing.

 Honours

-O'Reilly was awarded the MBE in 1997.
+O'Reilly was appointed Member of the Order of the British Empire (MBE) in the 1997 Birthday Honours for services to Short Track Speed Skating.
 He is currently a member of the ISU Short Track Speed Skating World Cup Management Commission.